Avaiga/taipy-getting-started/steps/explain_md/step_4_pipeline_execution.md

 # Pipeline creation and execution

-Then, create your pipeline from its configuration, submit it, and print the results of the "predictions" data node.
+Then, create your pipeline from its configuration, submit it, and print the results of the "predictions" Data Node.

 ```python
 # Create the pipeline